 Me, Myself and I

 Well, here is the answer – as much as it is hard, excruciating at times, draining in parts and kind of a lifelong journey – it is the most rewarding course to take.
 The hard work pays off very well.
 So, what does it actually mean to go on a journey of self-exploration?
 What does it mean to get to know yourself?

 In a nutshell, self-exploration is about taking a close and deep look at who we are – thoughts, feelings, patterns of behaviour, passions, ambitions, etc. while asking ourselves why?
 Meaning, laying out what we experience is not enough.
 Self-exploration is about looking for the roots of who we are – understanding the patterns that formed together in our personality and they are what makes us be who we are.

 Ignorance is a Bliss?

 A lot of people have the approach of “what I don’t know, doesn’t hurt me”.
 Is that so?
 Contemporary research has shown that 95% of our consciousness actually stored in the subconscious level.
-That means, we are simply unaware to what affects us, but that doesn’t mean it doesn’t hurt us.
-Our behaviour affects our experience, and our behaviour is a direct expression of what’s stored in our subconscious mind – fear, anger, trauma, anxiety, pain, self limitations and so on.
+That means, we are simply unaware of what affects us, but that doesn’t mean it doesn’t hurt us.
+Our behaviour affects our experience, and our behaviour is a direct expression of what’s stored in our subconscious mind – fear, anger, trauma, anxiety, pain, self-limitations and so on.